-The National Football Museum has multiple floors dedicated to a love of the game, whilst the Manchester Museum is the place to go if you want to look at mummies, dinosaur bones, live reptiles, and a huge collection of artefacts from the natural world.
+The National Football Museum has multiple floors dedicated to a love of the game, whilst the Manchester Museum, which received a £15m refurbishment in early 2023, is the place to go if you want to look at mummies, dinosaur bones, live reptiles, and a huge collection of artefacts from the natural world.
 You can explore the human cost of war at the Imperial War Museum in Salford, learn how cotton transformed the area at Quarry Bank Mill in Styal, or discover the history of headwear at the Hat Works in Stockport!

 There’s some stunning architecture to be seen in and around Manchester, and it’s always worth looking up wherever you are, with many unassuming shops housed in superb examples of Victorian era warehouses!
 Stop by the Town Hall, which often doubles as the Houses of Parliament for film and TV, admire the exquisite Manchester Cathedral, stroll through the incredible John Rylands Library, or wander the shelves of the oldest surviving library in the English speaking world over at Chetham’s.